umarniz/video-quickstart-android/README.md

     // Check if OpenSL ES is disabled WebRtcAudioUtils.deviceIsBlacklistedForOpenSLESUsage()

+### Known Issues
+- Using the following WebRTC based acoustic echo canceler on the Pixel 3 XL will disable the microphone system wide. <br>
+Usage: `WebRtcAudioUtils.setWebRtcBasedAcousticEchoCanceler(true);`<br> A bug has been filed with WebRTC and can be found [here](https://bugs.chromium.org/p/webrtc/issues/detail?id=10386#c1).

 ## Rendering Video
 A `VideoTrack` can be rendered in your application using `addRenderer` which takes an